jdwdm3/Capstone-Ui/README.md

 #### Application Structure
 ##### Components:
-1. Context
+1. src/components/Context
-2. KaiMarijuana
+2. src/components/KaiMarijuana
-3. LandingPage
+3. src/components/LandingPage
-4. MannyExample
+4. src/components/MannyExample
-5. NicoleDemographics
+5. src/components/NicoleDemographics
-6. OpioidCrisis
+6. src/components/OpioidCrisis
-7. OrganDonor
+7. src/components/OrganDonor
-8. SideBar
+8. src/components/SideBar

 __*Each component at the highest level in the file structure as listed above was supposed to be a 1-1 representation of each team members analytical findings.
 Landing Page, Sidebar, and Context are all components that are utilized by everyones page.
 Lets talk about `Context`, as it has extremely heavy relevance to how data is stored in state during the applications time running.*__